JOJ0/synadm/README.md

 <!-- omit in toc -->
-# synadm - CLI frontend to Matrix-Synapse admin APIs
+# synadm - Matrix-Synapse administration CLI

 - [About](#about)
 - [Prerequisites](#prerequisites)